ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 Creating such a query can be daunting if you're unfamiliar with the syntax.
 I always like to start by constructing an initial query through the transaction search screen of Application Insights.

 For this, open your Application Insights instance in the portal and go to Transaction Search.
 At the top you'll see 'pills' that you can use to filter the data.
-By default it will show logging from the last 24 hours for all event types.
+By default, it will show logging from the last 24 hours for all event types.
 In our case, we're interested in requests, so unselect all event types except 'Request'.

 We can add extra filters by adding new pills.
 You can then select the property on which to filter and the value(s).

-To filter on requests from our API Management instance, first select the 'Service ID' property and then the name your the API Management instance.
+To filter on requests from our API Management instance, first select the 'Service ID' property and then the name of your API Management instance.

-I also want to be able to filter on requests from specific API's.
-Add another pill, select 'API Name' as the property and select the API's on which to filter.
+I also want to be able to filter on requests from specific APIs.
+Add another pill, select 'API Name' as the property and select the APIs on which to filter.

 The result should look similar to the image below.